kentomisawa/lfico/README.md

 ### Pricing Customization

 Pricing Customization might be a little tricky.
 Because it should be dynamic pricing rather than the pricing of derivatives, and the definition of the derivatives are various to a country.
+The ability of exchanging to other assets may be one of the definitions.
+So the token offerers should also consider how to exchange into other assets.
+Like, payback at a different price might be fine.
+But again, solving the fundamental problems is more important than nominal definitions.

 ### The Flow

 Token issuers set the target jurisdictioin in which they offer tokens to users, then an integrated third party like an exchange checks KYC and AML/CFT, and verify the address to transfer.
+But the act of exchange sometimes has to be restricted like a product with purchase and payback only.